zefoy/ngx-quill-wrapper/README.md

 This is an Angular wrapper library for the [Quill](http://quilljs.com/).

+To use this library you should get familiar with the [Quill documentation](http://quilljs.com/docs/configuration/) as well, this documentation only explains details specific to this wrapper.

+This documentation is for the latest 5.x.x version which requires Angular 5.
+For Angular 4 you need to use the latest 4.x.x version.
+Documentation for the 4.x.x can be found from <a href="https://github.com/zefoy/ngx-quill-wrapper/tree/4.x.x/">here</a>.

 See a live example application <a href="https://zefoy.github.io/ngx-quill-wrapper/">here</a>.

 ### Building the library